-The connector pipe itself must not pass through any combustibles, nor may it pass through non-combustibles and into a concealed space (such as an attic, roof space, or closet).
-If passing through a wall, ceiling, or into a masonry chimney, use either chimney components listed for that specific use, or means acceptable to local authorities having jurisdiction over the installation.
+- The connector must not pass through any combustible material, nor may it pass through a concealed space (such as an attic, roof space, or closet).
+If passing through a wall, ceiling, or into a masonry chimney, use either chimney components listed for that specific use, or means acceptable to local authorities having jurisdiction over the installation. - Installation of a "barometric draft stabiliser" (fireplace register) on a connector is not recommended.